 Our school’s ethos and behaviour policy are based on Gospel values, with the important commandment being, ‘Love one another as I have loved you’.
 Assemblies constantly promote respect for others and the importance of good manners.
 All pupils are taught the importance of self-respect, honest and open communication with others and fair play.
 Pupils work collaboratively and value others’ opinions.

 Tolerance of those of Different Faiths and Beliefs

 As a Catholic worshiping community, pupils are reminded of their place in a culturally diverse society.
 This is achieved through our Religious Education curriculum and the spiritual life of the school.
 Assemblies and class work promote the diversity of society and the right for each person to be respected and valued equally regardless of ability, gender, faith, heritage or race.
 Our Global Gang also strives to develop the understanding of different faiths and beliefs to the rest of the school and wider community.

 Pupil Profile - The Jesuit Institute

-The Jesuit Pupil Profile has its own logo which shows the virtues we will be focussing on.
+The Catholic Pupil Profile has its own logo which shows the virtues we will be focusing on.
 The tree is symbolic of the growth of the virtues.
 Within its branches comfortably resting is the goldfinch which has been used in art since medieval times to symbolise Christ and the Passion.

 All schools in the diocese are adopting an approach similar to the Jesuit Pupil Profile.
 In the profile are eight sets of words which have been paired together because of their complementary and harmonising relationship to one another: from the development of one virtue springs another.